Best Budget TVs under $500 2026: 11 Compared (10 Sources)

 Summary

-The budget TV market under $500 hits its deepest discounting of the year in April 2026 as TCL's 2026 lineup (QM6L, QM7L, QM8L) and Hisense's U6SF/U7SG ship to retailers.
-The TCL QM6K (~$447-550 for 55") remains the consensus best overall pick across RTINGS, Tom's Guide, and Reviewed, combining QD-Mini LED technology with hundreds of local dimming zones, a native 144Hz panel, and Google TV — now routinely under $500 versus its $799 launch MSRP.
-The Hisense U65QF has dropped further to ~$300-350 for 55", making it the clear value leader, with Mini-LED contrast and 144Hz at near-LED prices. [src1, src2, src6]
+The budget TV market under $500 hits its deepest discounting of the cycle in late April 2026, with TCL's 2026 lineup (QM7L at $999+, QM8L, RM9L) now shipping to US retailers as of April 23 — pushing outgoing 2025 models to their lowest-ever clearance prices.
+The TCL QM6K (~$447 for 55" at Amazon) remains the consensus best overall pick across RTINGS, Tom's Guide, and Reviewed, combining QD-Mini LED technology with hundreds of local dimming zones, a native 144Hz panel, and Google TV.
+The Hisense U65QF has dropped to ~$300-399 for 55" (MSRP $499, frequently on sale at $300-350), making it the clear value leader with Mini-LED contrast and 144Hz at near-LED prices. [src1, src2, src6]

 ModelPrice (55")PanelHDR FormatsRefresh RateHDMI 2.1Smart OSBest ForBuy